Papua New Guinea: Economy

 Papua New Guinea is classified as a developing economy by the International Monetary Fund.
 The economy is largely dependent on natural resources, with capital investment concentrated in mining and oil, while most labour is employed in agriculture.
 As of 2018, natural resource extraction made up 28% of overall GDP, with substantial contributors including minerals, oil, and natural gas.
 Measuring economic growth is difficult due to the resource-dependent economy distorting GDP.
 Other metrics such as Gross national income are hard to measure.
 Even historical GDP estimates have changed dramatically.
 As of 2019, PNG's real GDP growth rate was 3.8%, with an inflation rate of 4.3%.
 The national currency, the Kina, is regulated by the Bank of Papua New Guinea, which has varied its approach to managing the exchange rate.
 Formal employment is low.
 There is a minimum wage, but it has declined in real terms since independence.
 In the late 2010s, around 40% of those employed in urban areas worked outside of agriculture, but only around 20% in rural areas.

 Timber and marine resources are also exported, with the country being one of the few suppliers of tropical timber, Forestry is an important economic resource for Papua New Guinea, but the industry uses low and semi-intensive technological inputs.
 As a result, product ranges are limited to sawed timber, veneer, plywood, block board, moulding, poles and posts and wood chips.
 Only a few finished products are exported.
 Lack of automated machinery, coupled with inadequately trained local technical personnel, are some of the obstacles to introducing automated machinery and design.
 Forestry is an avenue for corruption and many projects face legal uncertainty.
 Up to 70% of logging may be illegal.
-Marine fisheries provide around 10% of global catch.
+Marine fisheries provide around 10% of global tuna catch.

 Agriculture in the country includes crops grown for domestic sale and international export, as well as for subsistence agriculture.
 Agricultural exports of commodities such as copra, copra oil, rubber, tea, cocoa, and coffee have not grown.
 However, the conversion of forests to oil palm plantations to produce palm oil has become a significant and growing source of employment and income.
 Overall the country produces 1.6% of global palm oil, and 1% of global coffee.
 While not the largest sector of the economy, agriculture provides the most employment, at around 85% of all jobs.

 Assessments of poverty have found that it is most common in rural areas.
 Nearly 40% of the population are subsistence farmers, living relatively independently of the cash economy.
 As a result, farming is the most widespread economic activity.
 Most is carried out through simple rainfed surface irrigation, with specific techniques varying by location.
 Taro is a historical crop, although the introduction of the now-staple sweet potato allowed for cultivation as high as 2700 m.
 Metroxylon sagu, from which sago is extracted, is also commonly cultivated.